nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2019-1-30

+**5:45pm Electricians have arrived at the Saratoga building and will be working on this tonight until fixed.**

-**9:24am There is a power outage at our Saratoga hub.
+9:24am There is a power outage at our Saratoga hub.
 This is causing problems in a large part of Brooklyn.
-We are sending someone out now to fix this.**
+We are sending someone out now to look at this.

 2019-1-28